dirttop/Backlog-API/docs/README.md

 ### Governance Features

-This API implements several governance and security features to ensure production-grade reliability and auditability.
+This API implements several governance and security features to ensure that the API is following best practice for cloud-native applications.

-#### 1. API Key Management via Azure Key Vault
+#### 1. Secret Management w/ Azure Key Vault
-*   **Implementation**: The API Key is never stored in source control or configuration files.
+* The API Key is never stored in config files.
 It is securely stored in Azure Key Vault as a secret named `ApiKey`.
-*   **Access**: The Function App retrieves this key at runtime using **Managed Identity**, ensuring zero-trust security.
+* The Function App retrieves this key at runtime using User Assigned Managed Identity.
-*   **Rotation**: This setup allows for easy key rotation without redeploying the application code.
+* This setup allows for easy key changes without redeploying.

-#### 2. Diagnostic Logging with Application Insights
+#### 2. Logging w/ Application Insights
-*   **Observability**: Application Insights is integrated to track request rates, failures, and performance metrics.
+* Application Insights is integrated to track request rates, failures, and performance metrics.
-*   **Traceability**: `ILogger` is used throughout the application to log critical events (e.g., "Processing CreateGame").
+* `ILogger` is used throughout the application to log critical events.
-*   **Auditing**: Failed requests and exceptions are captured with full stack traces to support debugging and security auditing.
+* Failed requests and exceptions are captured with traces to support debugging and security.

 #### 3. Validation Timestamping
-*   **Data Integrity**: The `ValidateGames` endpoint updates the `validatedOn` timestamp for every game entity it processes.
+* The `ValidateGames` endpoint updates the `validatedOn` timestamp for every game entity it processes.
-*   **Lifecycle Management**: This field provides a clear audit trail of when the data was last checked against business rules, ensuring the backlog remains up-to-date.
+* This field provides a clear audit trail through MS Teams messages.
+This shows when the data was last checked against business rules, ensuring the backlog remains clean.

+## Screenshots

 ## Using the Backlog API

-### URL

->**games-api-a0gveveefgdyfcap.canadacentral-01.azurewebsites.net**

 ### Authentication